Polk County Court Records

 Polk County Sheriff's Office — Arrest Reports and Records Checks

-The Polk County Sheriff’s Office maintains arrest reports, incident reports, and booking records.
-Members of the public can request these records by completing a Reports and Records Checks Request Form and submitting it by mail, fax, or email to the Records Division.
+The Polk County Sheriff's Office maintains arrest reports, incident reports, and booking records.
+To request these records, complete a Reports and Records Checks Request Form and submit it by mail, fax, or email to the Records Division.

 Address: 850 Main Street, Dallas, OR 97338